Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 Not sure what to buy?
 Take the quiz.

-After the Berkey bankruptcy in 2023, most US preppers and homesteaders switched to the Alexapure Pro or ProOne Big+.
-Both are genuinely excellent gravity filters—better than Berkey ever was.
-I recommend the Alexapure Pro for value and the ProOne Big+ for NSF certification.
+Find My SetupWith Berkey's replacement elements caught in a long-running EPA stop-sale, most US preppers and homesteaders have switched to the Alexapure Pro or ProOne Big+.
+Both are genuinely excellent gravity filters whose replacement elements aren't tangled up in a regulatory fight.
+I'd recommend the Alexapure Pro for value and the ProOne Big+ for NSF certification.

 The Short Version